top of page

 As widely reported, Africa hosting the annual UCI Cycling World Championships in September 2025 - a key moment for the sport of cycling - as the first time the Worlds have been on African soil in its 105-year history.

-Alongside this monumental moment, 2025 was a record year for African cycling in regards the sheer volume of African men and women who progressed to the professional ranks of the sport.
+Alongside this monumental moment, it was a record year for African cycling in terms of the sheer volume of African men and women who progressed to the professional ranks of the sport.

 Let us dig a little deeper into the men and women from across Africa flying their flag(s) in professional racing.